fssa-batch3/hemanath.muralikrishnan__web_project/README.md

         3. Remove the selected item from the wishlist.
     - Expected Result:
         - The item is removed from the user's wishlist.

+### Add product to cart[Completed]
+- Scenario 1: Successfully add product to the cart
+    - Steps:
+        1. Log in as a buyer.
+        2. Navigate to the product listing page or product indiviudal page.
+        3. Select the "product quantity" and "number of quantity" you want.
+        4. Click on the "cart" icon to add the product to the cart.
+    - Expected Result:
+        - The product is added to cart.

+### Update product on cart[Completed]
+- Scenario 1: Successfully update product on the cart.
+    - Steps:
+        1. Log in as a buyer.
+        2. Navigate to the cart page.
+        3. The user can see the products that are already added to cart.
+        4. In the cart for the each product you can the quantity updates button.
+        5. Using plus icon the user can increase the quantity of the product.
+        6. Using minus icon the user can decrease the quantity of the product.
+        7. And also for the each product subtotal was increased regarding the quanatity given.
+        8. And also total was shown regarding the subtotal for the each product.
+    - Expected Result:
+        - The product quantity was updated in the cart successfully.